Successful client management lies at the heart of every healthy, profitable business.

 6. Get everything in writing

-Before you go ahead on any project, put together a very thorough proposal, listing all the things the project will and won't involve.
-Make it absolutely clear what your client will and won't be getting for their money.
+Before you go ahead on any project, put together a comprehensive proposal, listing all the things the project will and won't involve.
+Make it clear what your client will and won't be getting for their money.

-Even if you feel you're including something too obvious or detailed, put it down in writing.
-Then email the proposal to the client and get them to reply back saying that they're happy to go ahead.
+Even if you include something too obvious or detailed, put it down in writing.
+Then email the proposal to the client and get them to reply saying that they're happy to go ahead.
 It means if you come across any problems in future, you can refer the client back to the proposal and the email they sent, showing their written consent.

 7. Draw up a contract

 It's hugely advisable to use contracts with every project.
-Contracts should include an overview of deliverables, i.e. what you're actually going to provide as a service, as well as a time schedule, cancellation clauses and a breakdown of costs.
-Contracts don't have to be long-winded, they can be concise and still have the same effect.
+Contracts should include an overview of deliverables, i.e. what you're going to provide as a service, as well as a schedule, cancellation clauses and a breakdown of costs.
+Contracts don't have to be long-winded; they can be concise and still have the same effect.
 Not sure if your contract is up to scratch?
 Hire a solicitor to sort a general template contract for you.
-It might be expensive but it could just save further expense and hassle in future.
+It might be expensive, but it could just save further expense and hassle in future.

 8. Make it clear about what happens if things change